 Other clinical trial advertising best practices

-Beyond adhering to FDA guidelines, it's also important to create advertising materials that connect with patients.
-When designing outreach materials, consider these tips to help ensure your ads are patient friendly while still following the rules.
+In addition to FDA guideline adherence, it's also important to create advertising materials that connect with patients.
+When designing outreach materials, consider these tips to create patient-centric ads while still following the rules:

-- Talk about the condition the same way patients do.
-Use patient blogs, disease nonprofits, social media, and message boards to understand the language patients use to discuss their condition.
-This research can help you avoid using jargon to discuss your trial, and ensure patients will understand your ads.
+Talk about the condition the same way patients do.
+Blogs, advocacy groups, nonprofits, social media, and message boards can be great resources to understand the language patients use to discuss their condition.
+This can identify jargon that might be helpful when drafting outreach copy that can help ensure patients will understand your ads.

-- Be mindful of reading level.
-As you create your outreach materials, keep in mind that the average American reads at an 8th grade level, and most likely does not have a medical background.
-Websites like Hemingway App can help you measure the readability of your content and reading level, and gives you tips on adjustments you can make to improve the accessibility of your content.
+Be mindful of health literacy.
+As you create your outreach materials, keep in mind that the average American reads at a 7th-8th grade level, and only 12% of Americans are considered health literate.
+Websites like Hemingway Editor can assess the reading level of content and provide tips on adjustments to improve accessibility.

 Looking for help with clinical trial patient recruitment advertising and design?
-Download our case studies to learn how Antidote connects patients with research.
+Contact us today to learn more about how Antidote connects patients with research.